GSA/Section508.gov/_pages/create/2023-09-23-create-math-equations-formulas.md

 You create an image of the equation.
 Turning the equation into an image is the best option available today when implementing 508 requirements.
 It does take some extra steps when converting an equation into an image and ensuring that image conveys the same information as a text-based equation.
 And, the alt text needs to include the linearized form of the equation.

-There are two free resources that can help you create equation images, convert an equation image to text, and even work with handwritten equations and theories.
+There are free resources that can help you create equation images, convert an equation image to text, and even work with handwritten equations and theories.
 Plus, they provide you with a critical piece you will need - a linearized text-based version of the equation (your alt text).
+For this resource, MathCast is used to demonstrate the graphic process for equations.

 ### MathCast